 After tens of thousands have been raised essentially sight unseen, the Soylent boys have finally posted nutritional information.

-Vanillin is a cheap substitute for vanilla that comes from -- wait for it -- a beaver’s ass.
+Vanillin is a cheap substitute for vanilla that comes from — wait for it — a beaver’s ass.
 Literally.
 As in, “the exudate from the castor sacs of the mature North American beaver.”*

 Like corn and soy, canola oil is most likely genetically modified unless otherwise specified.
-When choosing your oils, you have to ask yourself -- does this oil come from a naturally oily source?
-Olives, coconuts, butter -- oily.
+When choosing your oils, you have to ask yourself – does this oil come from a naturally oily source?
+Olives, coconuts, butter — oily.
 Canola?
 Not so oily.
 That means a heck of a lot of processing needs to happen in order to turn canola into oil.
 Plus, a 2009 study found that canola oil shortens the life of stroke-prone spontaneously hypertensive rats.
 Not exactly something I would choose as my primary source of fat.
 This omega 6 oil is highly pro-inflammatory in the body.

 Eat real food!
 There is nothing more important in your day than what you choose to fuel your life with.
 It will impact every other facet of your day and subsequently, the quality of your life.